BrianYang2013/Journey/README.md

 ## Aug 11,
 * Finish coursera course, Introduction to Data Science in Python.
 Hacked data / good heart law / P hacking / New science / All models are wrong, but some are useful
+* This course have lots of place to improvement, basically my suggestions can be found here: https://www.coursera.org/learn/python-data-analysis/discussions/weeks/4/threads/dNQjFn7LEeel8Qr5ueLpXA
 * Let's working on the new deep learning courses

 # Lesson learn